Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-4-Inheritance.md

 **Stretch Challenge 2: Improve data structure**

 The bricks are in a two dimensional array.
 This sounds like a good idea but it adds more problems than it solves.
-A single array would be a better solution.
+A single array (one dimensional) would be a better solution.

 How would a single array track rows and columns?